rimsila/next-dev/wetrial-doc/standard/team-style.md

 └─typings
 ```

-- use useCallback attribute in the component: use onXxx
+- use callback attribute in the component: use onXxx

 ```tsx | pure
 <Button onClick={... }></Button>